Don’t Gamble with Vendor Risk Management

 Mapping out exactly where all the data flows across your entire vendor network will identify possible overlaps and show opportunities for streamlining & reducing costs.

 Merging data flow duplication areas and deleting unnecessary data flows ensures that your organization reduces their exposure to third-party risk.

 Data Transfer Risk Assessment

-In addition to determining how data flows for all of your vendors within your organization, also assess any data transfer risk based on where your vendors’ systems are hosted and the location of individuals whose data is being processed in order to ensure appropriate safeguards when transferring data internationally.
+In addition to determining how data flows for all of your vendors within your organization, assess any data transfer risk based on where your vendors’ systems are hosted and the location of individuals whose data is being processed to ensure appropriate safeguards for international data transfers.